Sandra Hodge

-Sandra Hodge (born July 31st, 1962) is a retired basketball player who played for the University of New Orleans and Harlem Globetrotters.
-With New Orleans, Hodge played in 107 games during the early 1980s and had a top ten NCAA Division I points record with 2,860 points.
+Sandra Hodge (born July 31, 1962) is a retired basketball player who played for the University of New Orleans and Harlem Globetrotters.
+With New Orleans during the 1980s, her team won the 1983 National Women's Invitational Tournament.
+Hodge played in 107 games and had a top ten NCAA Division I points record with 2,860 points.
 After playing basketball in Europe for a few years, Hodge became one of the first four women to join the Globetrotters.

 During her tenure from 1987 to 1993, Hodge played in over 300 games with the Globetrotters.
 Outside of Harlem, Hodge was drafted by the Women's American Basketball Association and American Basketball League but did not make their rosters.
 Hodge was inducted into the University of New Orleans Hall of Fame in 1989.

 Early life and education

 In the early 1960s, Hodge was born in Clinton, Mississippi.
+She was interested in basketball while completing her primary education.
 As a child, Hodge played at the AAU Junior Olympic Games when she was eleven.
-During high school, Hodge was a forward for three years and had 1,538 points.
+In 1978, she competed at the Mississippi girls' high school basketball tournament as a Class AA athlete with Clinton.
+She had 1,538 points before leaving Clinton in 1980.

 From 1980 to 1984, Hodge played college basketball at the University of New Orleans.
 During her time with New Orleans, Hodge appeared in 107 games and scored 2,860 points.
-With 820 points during the 1982-83 season, Hodge set the record for most season points at New Orleans.
+In 1983, Hodge won the National Women's Invitational Tournament with New Orleans.
+With 820 points during the 1982–83 season, Hodge set the record for most season points at New Orleans.
 Leading up to 2020, her season points record had remained for over thirty years.
-With 2,860 career points, Hodge's record remained in the top ten for the most points scored in NCAA Division I history between the 1980s to early 2000s.
+With 2,860 career points, Hodge's record remained in the top ten for the most points scored in NCAA Division I history between the 1980s and early 2000s.
 In 2019, her NCAA points record dropped to the top twenty five.